You’re going to Lofoten! Yay!

 – best time to enjoy a festival in Lofoten?
 Again, this depends what you’re after: Lofoten Country Music Festival – September, Lofoten Food Festival – October, Lofoten International Chamber Music Festival – July.

 Remember that most shops in Lofoten are closed on Sundays, so it’s important to replenish your stocks before the weekend.
 Otherwise, doing your food shopping in Lofoten isn’t a problem; there are numerous small supermarkets (Sørvågen, Reine, Ramberg, Kabelvag, Leknes) and shopping centre in Svolvaer.
+Only some large super markets are open on Sundays (shorter working hours)

 13. You’ll long to come back to Lofoten